America's best 'mom and pop' restaurants for incredible comfort food

 Minnesota: Mancini's Char House & Lounge, Saint Paul

 Mancini’s has been a pillar of the Saint Paul restaurant scene since 1948.
-Diners know that they're in the market for a top-quality steak and great service when they come through the doors, which first swung open in 1948 (though back then, Mancini's was a simple, snug tavern).
+Diners know that they're in the market for top-quality steak and great service when they come through the doors, which first swung open in 1948 (though back then, Mancini's was a simple, snug tavern).
 The steak is aged for 30 days, hand cut, and then charbroiled.
-If you fancy something different, there's also a lobster tail dinner, or vegetarian couscous dish.
+If you fancy something different, there's also a lobster tail dinner that's worth trying.

 Nebraska: Hi-Way Diner, Lincoln